-- 1. Any verbal or physical conduct by any individual that harasses, disrupts, or interferes with the performance of another person's duties; interferes with the delivery of patient care; interferes with a productive education or work environment; or which creates an intimidating, offensive or hostile environment is absolutely prohibited. - 2.
+- 1. Harassment consists of unwelcome conduct, whether verbal or physical, that is based upon a person's sex, color, race, religion, national origin, age, disability or other protected group status.
+St. Mary's and St. Mary's Center for Education will not tolerate harassing conduct that affects an individual's education, that interferes with an individual's learning experience/environment, or that creates an intimidating, hostile, or offensive learning environment. - 2.
 If the student believes that he/she is the victim of harassment, or if he/she is aware of harassment, it is the student's obligation to file a report promptly with the Director of the School or the Vice President for Schools of Nursing and Health Professions. - 3.
 If the student does not feel comfortable reporting the matter to the Director, he/she should report it to a faculty member of choice or the St. Mary's Medical Center Vice President for Patient Services or another administrative official of the medical center.